randhasan/PantryPicks/README.md

 # PantryPicks

-Final Project for CS1530 by Eli Worley, Joe Paci, Rand Hasan, Dylan Sparkenbaugh, and Sebastian Castro
+By Eli Worley, Joe Paci, Rand Hasan, Dylan Sparkenbaugh, and Sebastian Castro

 # What is PantryPicks?